 At Sentinel Primary Care we aim to restore primary care to the way it ought to be: personalized, attentive, and high quality.

 Our model is far simpler than traditional insurance used at the doctor’s office; Sentinel Primary Care operates based on membership fees rather than on payment from insurance companies, and your membership fee covers all of your visits through the year, so you don’t have to deal with co-pays, deductibles, denied claims, or mysterious bills that show up six weeks after your doctor’s visit.
-Because your membership fee covers your office visits, you pay nothing additional when you come see us.
-In essence, we operate based on your membership fee and we leave insurance out of it--that’s much simpler!
+We operate based on your membership fee and we leave insurance out of it--that’s much simpler!

 Additionally, as part of our mission we provide the same attentive primary care to those who can’t afford insurance; we give same extended visits, the same improved access, the same personal care.
 By joining Sentinel Primary Care you’ll help us help them!